nadamamdouh235/Autonomous_Wheelchair_ROS_based_on_ubuntu/README.md

  sudo apt-get install ros-noetic-rtabmap-ros
  ```

- # Create interactive web
+ # Create an interactive web
-  ## Description web
+  ## Description of web
-  <p> load the database of the map created in the web page to enabling real-time visualization of the mapped environment and effortless destination setting for users., this is done using roslibjs
+  <p> Load the database of the map created on the web page to enable real-time visualization of the mapped environment and effortless destination setting for users., this is done using roslibjs

   ## install